blastheart1/smartsync-integrator/README.md

 **Made with ❤️ by [blastheart1](https://github.com/blastheart1)**

-*SmartSync Integrator - Streamlining your financial data integration workflow*
+*SmartSync Integrator - Streamlining your business integration workflow*